 Cold water is extracted from a depth of 120m and directed into heat exchangers, where it is warmed to temperatures between 83°C and 93°C as required.
 The system currently has a combined capacity of 303MWe and 200MWth.

 The drainage pipes underwent a few modifications to comply with water protection regulations.
 As the expansion was originally planned during the construction of the first phase, the plant’s structure was not required to be expanded.

 Contractors and suppliers involved in the Hellisheidi power project

 The Hellisheidi power plant design and construction contract was awarded to Mannvit Engineering.

 Verkís Engineering was awarded the design and construction contract for the Hellisheidi hot water main pipeline.

-Mitsubishi supplied six 45MW high-pressure steam turbines and Toshiba provided one 33MW low-pressure steam turbine for the power plant.
+Mitsubishi supplied six 45MW high-pressure steam turbines while Toshiba provided one 33MW low-pressure steam turbine for the power plant.

-The counter-flow wet cooling system used at the power plant was supplied by SPX Cooling Technologies.
-Siemens supplied control and protection system for the power plant.
+The counter-flow wet used at the power plant was supplied by SPX Cooling Technologies.
+Siemens supplied a control and protection system for the power plant.

 Orca CCS plant details